kaitlindev/stars/README.md

 # SEARCH THE STARS #

-Simple app that demonstrates the interaction between client and server built with Ajax, PHP and JQuery.
+App that demonstrates the interaction between client and server built with Ajax, PHP and JQuery.

 * Last modified: November 20th, 2016.
 * URL: http://kiddography.com/projects/stars-app/client.html